 - Jennifer Garner was promoted as the next big Action Girl after coming to public attention with the TV series Alias.
 But she turned out to be remarkably unsuccessful in headlining movies.
 Her big action film debut in Elektra flopped, whereupon she turned to romantic comedies and did only marginally better (13 Going on 30 being a minor hit).
 These days, she seems stuck in small supporting roles, such as in Juno, Valentine's Day (with Jessica Biel, mentioned above), and the Arthur remake.

-- Shannyn Sossamon was another teen actor who was a media darling, having catapulted herself to the A-List in 2001-2002 with starring roles in A Knight's Tale, 40 Days and 40 Nights, and The Rules of Attraction.
+- Shannyn Sossamon was another teen actor who was a media darling, having catapulted herself to the A-List in 2001-2002 with starring roles in A Knight's Tale, Forty Days And Forty Nights, and The Rules of Attraction.
 Afterwards, she spent the 2000's starring in a long string of DTV and indie films, as well as some TV work (most notably on the short-lived CBS vampire series Moonlight), but it failed to drum up any major following.

 - Nia Vardalos came out of nowhere to star in and write My Big Fat Greek Wedding, which became the biggest indie film and romantic comedy of all-time.
 After getting an Academy Award nomination for her script, big things were expected from her.
 However, her star fell as soon as it rose with a series of flops (the TV spinoff My Big Fat Greek Life, Connie and Carla) and she faded back into obscurity.
 A couple attempts at a comeback (starring in 2009's My Life in Ruins and writing 2011's Larry Crowne) have resulted in critical drubbing and box office failure (the latter was also a rare misstep for Tom Hanks).